abrennec/sose20_cc2/readme.md

 ```

-## Assignments & Uploads
+## Assignments

-Please upload your assignments and exercise results to the assignments folder of the corresponding session, i.e., "01_intro".
+Please submit your assignments and exercise solutions to the assignments folder of the corresponding session, i.e., "01_intro".
 To do so, go to the assignments folder and create a folder.
 Name it <my_last_name> and put your results into that folder, for example, like so:

 ```
+For any written assignments:
+01_intro/assignments/brennecke/solution.md

+For any programming assignments:
 01_intro/assignments/brennecke/mySketch
                                 bin/
                                 src/